 Nearby Accommodations

 If camping isn’t your thing, you are in luck!
-There are plenty of accommodations either on or very close to Rathtrevor beach!
+There are plenty of accommodations either on or very close to Rathtrevor Beach!

 You can check them out here: Parksville Accommodations.
-Just make sure you look for the ones that specifically mention Rathtrevor Beach (not Parksville Beach, which is located further along the highway in the heart of Parksville).
+Just make sure you look for the ones that specifically mention Rathtrevor Beach (not Parksville Beach, located further along the highway in the heart of Parksville).

 Save this article for future use by pinning this image on Pinterest.